polkadot-fellows/RFCs/text/0044-rent-based-registration.md

 ```

 A call to `register_rental` will require the reservation of only a percentage of the deposit that would otherwise be required to register the validation code when using the regular model.
-As described later in the *Quick para re-registering* section below, we will also store the code hash and the head data of each parachain to enable faster re-registration after a parachain has been pruned.
+As described later in the *Quick para re-registering* section below, we will also store the code hash of each parachain to enable faster re-registration after a parachain has been pruned.
 For this reason the total initial deposit amount is increased to account for that.
 ```rust
 // The logic for calculating the initial deposit for parachain registered with the
 // new rent-based model: